hansemannn/titanium-apple-pay/README.md

 ## Summary
 This module provides access to the native iOS Apply Pay PassKit Framework.
 Using this module, you can easily accept Apple Pay payments using Titanium Mobile.
-The payment gateway is Stripe (stripe.com), which is recommended by Apple to process payments to your backends easily.
+The currently supported payment gateways are [Stripe](https://stripe.com) and [Braintree](https://braintreepayments.com), which are recommended by Apple to process payments easily.

 ## Features
 The following features are covered: